vanruesc/stay/README.md

 var stay = new Stay({
  /* Default is ["main", "complementary", "contentinfo"] */
- responseFields: ["myContent", "myNavigation", "myFooter", ""], /* Default is "/json" */
+ responseFields: ["myContent", "myNavigation", "myFooter", "myWidget"], /* Default is "/json" */
  infix: "/urlPatternForAsyncRequests",
  /* Default is 60000ms, 0 means no timeout */